-Claravale Farm is California's only remaining example of a small, local dairy, using traditional small-scale methods in the production of dairy products.
+Claravale Farm is California's only remaining example of a small, local dairy; using traditional small-scale methods in the production of dairy products.

-Claravale Farm's use of traditional methods of soil and liquid nutrient management: which differ significantly from contemporary methods, eliminate many of the sources of flies, mosquitoes, and vectors associated with typical contemporary dairies.
+Claravale Farm's use of traditional methods of soil and liquid nutrient management, which differ significantly from contemporary methods, eliminate many of the sources of flies, mosquitoes, and vectors associated with typical contemporary dairies.
 The fact that the vast majority of manure is harrowed and treated dry, then composted and sold every year to private individuals and local farmers, eliminates most of the fly breeding potential associated with typical dairies.

-By feeding the cattle hay and grains rather than silage, the most common source of odors on modem dairies is eliminated on Claravale Farm.
+By feeding the cattle hay and grains rather than silage; the most common source of odors on modem dairies is eliminated on Claravale Farm.

-Claravale Farm's relocation to this site represents a unique opportunity to bolster the agricultural base of the area with an established, unique, small-scale dairy enterprise.
+Claravale Farm's relocation to this site represents a unique opportunity to bolster the agricultural base of the area with an established; unique, small-scale dairy enterprise.
 The area already boasts several high-quality agricultural operations that would complement the dairy's presence and benefit from it as well.

-Environmental Review Initial Study
+Environmental Review Inital Stud ATTACHMENT 10, 7 APPLICATION 06-0

-ATTACHMENT (0, 7 of 7

-APPLICATION 06-0077